Introduction to the Sparse Matrix Operator Kernel Emissions (SMOKE) Model - Online Version

 SMOKE is a Linux command-line based system.
 The CMAS Center provides pre-configured Linux images through Amazon Web Services (AWS) with all of the materials needed to complete the hands-on labs for this training.
 Each participant will need software on their systems to remotely access their AWS images.

-You need to have an X-client (e.g. Xming) and an SSH-client (e.g. Putty) installed on your Windows machine to access remote Linux servers.
+You need to have an X-client and SSH-client (e.g. MobaXterm) installed on your Windows machine to access remote Linux servers.

 X and SSH clients are already installed on Linux and most MacOS systems.
 If you don't have an X client on your Mac, download and install XQuartz.